 Connect to a Source of Power

-The electrical connection is the final and most crucial step as you learn how to turn a wood burning fireplace into electric.
-Only plug-in the electric fireplace into a circuit to avoid overloading it and not use an extension cord.
+The electrical connection is the final and most crucial step as you learn how to turn a wood-burning fireplace into an electric.
+Only plug in the electric fireplace into a circuit to avoid overloading it and do not use an extension cord.
 The extension cord is not as safe for use as the direct plugging into the wall.
 As you consider making the upgrade, you should also be ready to make some space or allowance for getting power quickly from the electrical outlet.
 The power supply should never be interrupted at any moment, and it should also be safe in such a manner that no one ever gets to trip on it.
 This way, accidents are reduced, and the electric fireplace gets to have a reliable source of power that does not falter at any time.

 Once you are done making the connection to the electrical outlet, you will then be required to seal up the entire arrangement.
 If the fireplace’s front needs a glass panel, this is the best time to install it and ensure that it is firmly in place.
 You can also add the other accessories required for the electric fireplace to work correctly, such as crystals and other essential features.
 The crystals are used for the virtual fire effect and make the electric fireplace’s flames look more authentic.
-You can also include the electric log, log set, fireplace log, and log insert.
+You can also include the electric log, electric fireplace log set, fireplace log, and log insert.
 These should all be added once you have slid in the electric insert and connected it to a source of power.
 The fireplace log creates the effect of burning logs on a fire and makes the electric fireplace more visually appealing.